 A black stone of unknown origin has been used in the construction of several structures throughout the known world.
-Some of it is described as oily or greasy, in contrast to the similar but "drier" constructions of Valyrian dragonstone.
+Some of it is described as oily or greasy, in contrast to the fused dragonstone of the Valyrian Freehold.

 Isle of Toads